Heating Calculators

 Oil Imersion Heater

-The FOIL Range has many benefits, including bespoke screwplug size, immersed length, double stat pockets, etc, all with a 2 week leadtime.
+The OIL Range has many benefits, including bespoke screwplug size, immersed length, double stat pockets, etc, all with a 2 week leadtime.
 The 8mm elements can be double looped to fill your maximum available immersed length with a large overall length of element.

 On 2″BSP & above screwplugs, the elements drop from the screwplug to your maximum available immersed length, before looping back up to within a few inches of the screwplug (taking care not to stray into the cold section), before dropping back to full immersed length, then returning back up to the screwplug.
 This allows us to fit nearly twice the length of element possible in a plain U bent element.
 For example, in 24″ of maximum immersed length, we could use an 84″ element double looped.
 Thus, nearly halving the resultant watt density.